Barriers to Effective Communication

-UGC NET Study materiel on Communication Topics for NET Exam has been covered entirely based on topics provided in syllabus.
-In the 5 Parts series which can be referred using below , the first four parts contains important short study notes useful for your paper 1 preparation while the 5th part contains solved question papers of last almost 12 years MCQ Question.
+UGC NET Study materiel on Communication Topics for NET Exam has been covered entirely based on topics provided in the syllabus.
+In the 5 Parts series which can be referred using below, the first four parts contain important short study notes useful for your paper 1 preparation while the 5th part contains solved question papers of last almost 12 years MCQ Question.

 Unit-IV Communication(Based on Latest UGC NET Syllabus)

 - Communication: Meaning, types and characteristics of communication.

 - Effective communication: Verbal and Non-verbal, Inter-Cultural and group communications, Classroom communication.

 - Solved Papers Based on Communication [Last 15 Exam solved MCQ]

 This part of the blog post will cover the important topic of Communication; in the past, this has been seen that 2/3 Question was asked based on “Principle barriers in Communication” & “How to Overcome on them”

 The information to be communicated should be clear and accurate.
 If an individual sends the message, and the other one receives it and interprets it in the same way as the sender had intended to express, the process of communication is said to be complete and successful.
 However, Communication is not always successful.
 Certain barriers in communication affect the clarity, accuracy and effectiveness of the message.

 Several things can prevent the message from reaching the intended recipient or from having the desired effect on the recipient.
 There may be some fault in the communication system as well.

 Types of Communication Barriers